Cultural Commission

 Wheaties Mural Project (Greetings From Wheat Ridge)

 In 2018, the Commission collaborated with the Wheaties Academy to produce a piece of temporary public art.
 The piece, Greetings from Wheat Ridge, was installed in Anderson Park in the summer of 2018.
-See the slideshow here.
+See the slideshow on the public art page.

 Wheat Ridge Poet in Residence